Gangajatra

 Gangajatra (গঙ্গাযাত্রা; also known in English as The Journey) is a Bangladeshi film written and directed by Syed Wahiduzzaman Diamond.
 This film was shown at "Kolkata International Film Festival" in 2010.

 Plot

 Rupa's (Shimla) husband sells her and her daughter Nipa (Sabrina) to a whore house for money.
-There Rupa wants to get back her usual life and believed her client Ratan (Sacchu) but he betrayed with her. in the meantime, whore house owner insists her to serve the clients in front of her child.
-As a result, she gets frustrated with her life and commit suicide along with her child.
-Prokash (Ferdous) and Sudhamoni (Popy) carried these two dead body for funeral.
-But people of the society impede them; even those two corpse do not get any government land.
-Now, it's time for Prokash and Sudhamoni to make a proper funeral of them.
+There Rupa wants to get back her usual life and believed her client Ratan (Sacchu) but he betrayed with her.
+Meantime, the whore house owner insists she serves the clients in front of her child.
+As a result, she gets frustrated with her life and commits suicide along with her child.
+Prokash (Ferdous) and Sudhamoni (Popy) carried these two dead body for burial but people of the society impede them; even those two corpse do not get any government land.
+Now, it's time for Prokash and Sudhamoni to make a proper funeral for them.